 This systematic review used rigorous methods and followed the PRISMA guidelines.
 Extensive searches were performed to identify all relevant studies.
 Rigorous statistical methods were used to pool data across diagnostic accuracy studies.

 A key limitation in this review was the diversity of the studies.
-Studies were in different populations at varying ages, and with different ethnicities, and used differing definitions of obesity.
+Studies were in different populations at varying ages, and with different ethnicities (although diagnostic accuracy by subgroups were not routinely reported), and used differing definitions of obesity.
 While all studies used either obesity or overweight as their threshold these thresholds were not consistent across studies and so are unlikely to be consistent across different populations (48).
 Reporting on diagnostic performance by age or ethnicity was too limited to investigate the impact of these factors on obesity diagnosis.
-The studies also used several different reference standards, which may not be directly comparable, and some may be superior to others.
-It was necessary to assume equivalence of these reference standards in the analyses which is unlikely to be correct.
+The studies also used several different reference standards, which may not be directly comparable, and may lead to differences in estimates of diagnostic accuracy.
+It was generally necessary to assume equivalence of these reference standards in the analyses which is unlikely to be correct.

 Another limitation was the small number of studies considering tests other than BMI, particularly other simple measures using different powered relationships between height and weight, such as ponderal index.
 This restricted our ability to compare tests and draw any firm conclusions about their relative merits.
+Bioelectrical impedance may provide a routine measure of fat mass in the future, but no studies comparing these measures to reference standards were identified in the present review.
 This suggest that high quality diagnostic test accuracy studies are needed for other tests, perhaps particularly for waist-to-height and waist-to-hip ratio.
 Such studies should use a high-quality reference standard for diagnosing obesity, and measure BMI in order to compare the performance of different tests to BMI.

 Conclusions

-Perhaps contrary to popular opinion, this review found that BMI is a reasonably good, simple diagnostic test for identifying childhood obesity.
-It identifies most obese children correctly, but does fail to identify around 20% of obese children, while misclassifying only a small number as obese.
-The good diagnostic accuracy relies on selecting appropriate BMI thresholds to define obesity, which may vary according to age, gender and ethnicity.
+Perhaps contrary to popular opinion, this review found that BMI is a reasonably good, simple diagnostic test for identifying childhood obesity and adiposity.
+It identifies most adipose children correctly, but does fail to identify around 20% of obese or highly adipose children, while misclassifying only a small number as obese.
+The good diagnostic accuracy relies on selecting appropriate BMI thresholds to define obesity for the population of interest, which may vary according to age, gender and ethnicity.
 There were few studies of other simple diagnostic tests, and there was no conclusive evidence that any simple test should be preferred to BMI.
 In particular, the extra complexity involved in performing skinfold thickness tests does not appear to result in any great improvement in diagnostic accuracy.
 While BMI is a good simple test for childhood obesity it is not perfect, and some obese children will not be identified using BMI.

 References